smart-data-models/dataModel.Streetlighting/StreetlightGroup/README.md

 ## Description

-Visit model.yaml for further info on the description
+An entity of type StreetlightGroup represents a group of streetlights.
+They might be controlled together by the same automated system (cabinet controller).

+### Specification

 Link to the [interactive specification](https://swagger.lab.fiware.org/?url=https://smart-data-models.github.io/dataModel.Streetlighting/StreetlightGroup/swagger.yaml)

 Link to the [specification](https://smart-data-models.github.io/dataModel.Streetlighting/StreetlightGroup/doc/spec.md)
+### Examples

 Link to the [example](https://smart-data-models.github.io/dataModel.Streetlighting/StreetlightGroup/examples/example.json) (keyvalues) for NGSI v2

 Link to the [example](https://smart-data-models.github.io/dataModel.Streetlighting/StreetlightGroup/examples/example-normalized.json) (normalized) for NGSI-V2
+### Contribution

- if you have any issue on this data model you can raise an issue or contribute with a PR
+ If you have any issue on this data model you can raise an [issue](https://github.com/smart-data-models/dataModel.Streetlighting/issues)  or contribute with a [PR](https://github.com/smart-data-models/dataModel.Streetlighting/pulls)